hieungt02/dressify/README.md

    - Click **Download image** to save the final composite image.

-## Project Structure
+## Files
 - `uploaded_images`: Stores uploaded clothing images.
+(This folder will appear when you run the program)
 - `categorized_uploads`: Contains categorized segmented images.
+(This folder will appear when you run the program)
 - `clothing_model2.keras`: The pre-trained TensorFlow model for clothing classification.